Life Mask and Hands of Abraham Lincoln: Lincoln's Features

-The portion of the casting that is Lincoln’s head, is positioned on a slanted platform, so that he appears to be looking straight forward.
-His hands sit in fists below his head, and his right hand is holding part of a broom stick, that Lincoln cut off right before the casting.
+The casting that is Lincoln’s head is positioned on a slanted platform, so that he appears to be looking straight forward.
+His hands sit in fists below his head, and his right hand is holding part of a broomstick, which Lincoln cut off right before the casting.
 All the features of his face accurately display Lincoln’s features at the time, besides his eyes, as they appear to be two holes where the eyeball would typically be protruding.
-Due to the casting process of applying plaster to the face and letting it sit there until it is completely dry, Lincoln had to keep his eyes closed to prevent any damage from being done.
+Due to the casting process of applying plaster to the face and letting it sit there until it is completely dry, Lincoln had to keep his eyes closed to prevent damage to them.

-The cast captures his hairline, ears and past his chin to the top of his neck.
-The asymmetry of Lincoln’s face is prevalent when it comes to his ears and his eyes.
-His left ear appears larger, as it sticks out away from his face, while his right ear is tucked, and flat to his head.
-His right eye sits slightly higher, due to being kicked by a horse during childhood.
-Lincoln’s nose also has a very slight tilt, as the tip of his nose is pushed to the left from when it begins between his eyes.
+The cast captures his hairline, ears, and past his chin to the top of his neck.
+The asymmetry of Lincoln’s face is apparent when it comes to his ears and his eyes.
+His left ear appears larger, as it sticks out away from his face, while his right ear is tucked and flat to his head.
+His right eye sits slightly higher, due to his having been kicked by a horse during childhood.
+Lincoln's nose also has a very slight tilt, as its tip is pushed to the left from where it begins between his eyes.
 Due to Lincoln's prominent cheek bones, it made it difficult to remove the cast, and Lincoln had to pry it off himself, taking some facial hair with the plaster.
 Following the completion of the cast, when Lincoln saw his face looking back at him, he called it "the animal himself."

-Regarding Abraham Lincoln’s hands, the most notable observation is the extreme asymmetry between the right and left fists.
-Lincoln’s right hand appears to be much larger, smoother and swollen, due to the excessive handshaking he had been doing after his presidential nomination.
-The left is smaller, thinner and overall more detailed with the creases and joints of his fingers.
+Regarding Lincoln's hands, notable is the extreme asymmetry between the right and left fists.
+Lincoln's right hand appears to be much larger, smoother, and swollen, due to the excessive handshaking after his presidential nomination.
+The left is smaller, thinner, and overall more detailed, with the creases and joints of his fingers.
 As the right hand holds the broomstick, its angled and raised position provides a better view of the sides of it as well as the top, while the left hand lies flat to the display surface.